tchojnacki/nodewikiaapi/tutorials/Endpoints.md

   * `Details`

 ## Wikia API V1 Global
-Wikia API V1 endpoints for `wikia.com`.
+[Wikia API V1](http://www.wikia.com/api/v1) endpoints for `wikia.com`.
+Note that you can use most of local endpoints directly on `wikia.com` by providing no subdomain to the constructor.
 * [`Articles`](http://wikia.com/api/v1#!/Activity)
   * `TopByHub`
 * [`Search`](http://www.wikia.com/api/v1#!/Search)